Long-Stay Muay Thai Visa Support in Chiang Mai (ED & DTV)

 3. Complete full payment

-4. We prepare and issue the required training documents and guide you through the next steps for your visa type
+4. After payment is confirmed, we prepare the required school-side documents and guide you through the next steps for your visa type

 Q : What documents do you typically need from me?